Glenn271/SciFiUI/README.md

 # SciFi UI Project

-Name:
+Name: Glenn Moore

-Student Number:
+Student Number: C17390923

-Fork this repository and use it a starter project for your assignment

 # Description of the assignment
+For this assignment, I decided to do a UI for a Sci-Fi spaceship.
+The ship I took inspiration from was the Benatar in Guardians of the Galaxy.

 # Instructions